Ford Cortina: TC Mark III (1970–1976)

 Although no longer than its predecessor, the Mark III was a heavier car, reflecting a trend towards improving secondary safety by making car bodies more substantial.
-Weight was also increased by the stout cross-member incorporated into the new simplified front suspension set-up, and by the inclusion of far more sound-deadening material, which insulated the cabin from engine and exhaust noise, making the car usefully quieter than its predecessor, though on many cars. the benefit was diminished by high levels of wind noise apparently resulting from poor door fit around the windows.
+Weight was also increased by the stout cross-member incorporated into the new simplified front suspension set-up, and by the inclusion of far more sound-deadening material, which insulated the cabin from engine and exhaust noise, making the car usefully quieter than its predecessor, though on many cars, the benefit was diminished by high levels of wind noise apparently resulting from poor door fit around the windows.
 Four-speed manual transmissions were by now almost universally offered in the UK for this class of car, and contemporary road tests commented on the rather large gap between second and third gear, and the resulting temptation to slip the clutch when accelerating through the gears in the smaller-engined cars: it was presumably in tacit acknowledgment of the car's marginal power-to-weight ratio that Ford no longer offered the automatic transmission option with the smallest 1298 cc-engined Cortina.

-Four headlights and Rostyle wheels marked out the GT and GXL versions.
-The GXL also had bodyside rub strips, a vinyl roof, and a brushed aluminum and black boot lid panel on the GXLs, while the GT had a black-painted section of the boot with a chrome trim at either side of it.
-All prefacelift models featured a downward-sloping dashboard with deeply recessed dials, and coil suspension all round.
+Four headlights marked out the pre facelift GT and GXL versions.
+Early GT and GXL had Rostyle steel sports wheels similar to those fitted to the Mk2 Cortina 1600E.
+These were replaced by a 8 'spoke' look steel sports wheel at the end of 1971 for the 1972 model year.
+The GXL also had bodyside rub strips, a vinyl roof covering, and a brushed aluminium and black boot lid panel on the GXLs, while the GT had a black-painted section of the boot with a chrome trim at either side of it.
+A vinyl roof could be added as a cost option to both 2 and 4 door models.
+All prefacelift models featured a downward-sloping dashboard with deeply recessed dials, with the GT and GXL having 4 deep recessed gauges in the centre console measuring oil pressure, oil and water temperature and volts, along with 'tombstone' one piece high back seats with integral headrests.
+All cars from introduction had coil suspension all round.
 In general styling and technical make up, the Mark III Cortina aped the Vauxhall Victor FD of 1967.

 The Cortina went on sale on 23 October 1970, but sales got off to a particularly slow start because of production difficulties that culminated with a 10-week strike at Ford's plant between April and June 1971, which was at the time reported to have cost production of 100,000 vehicles, equivalent to almost a quarter of the output for a full year.